davidnguyen11/blog/src/content/rewrite-commit-history.md

 ---
-title: Rewrite commit history
+title: "Rewrite commit history"
 date: "2019-09-08"
-description: As an engineer, we like to keep things organized.
-Especially, when you are working on the project and the team is growing larger...
+description: "As an engineer, we like to keep things organized.
+Especially, when you are working on the project and the team is growing larger..."
 draft: false
 path: "/blog/rewrite-commit-history"
 ---